1mfaasj/PlausibleToHA/README.md

 It could work differently if you use Plausible cloud, so to know if it works the same way, you can find out for yourself.

 **Features:**
 - Retrieve the amount of (unique) visitors, pageviews, bounce rate, visit duration etc. from your website(s).
+Usecases for HA: not only create beautiful graphs, but also create alert notifications when you reach a certain amount of visitors (milestone) or when it’s declining.
+Or send data to Grafana (or Google sheets) easily so you can store data for a longer period.
 - Perform api checks to see whether the Plausible api/app, clickhouse and database (postgres) are running as expected.

 **Steps to do:**